prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 So instead, we use the `roxygen2` package to automatically create documentation for our functions.

-To do this, open the `hello.R`, place the cursor inside the function, and click on Code>Insert Roxygen Skeleton.
+To do this, open `hello.R`, place the cursor inside the function, and click on Code>Insert Roxygen Skeleton.
 You will see new lines of code starting with `#'`.
 These lines are special comments that are 'read' by the `document` function to create the documentation files.
 Edit the information on the `hello.R` file to something like this:

 ```r
 #' hello